Synival/Chromaphone/README.md

 **A.** What you're seeing are the *harmonics* produced by the instruments Chromaphone is picking up.
 Depending on the timbre of the instrument, the fundamental pitch (i.e, the "played" note) may be more or less difficult to discern.
 A simple sine wave will show a single pitch in Chromaphone, while a cello may show many more pitches  than you would expect due to its rich timbre.

 **Q. You know what would be cool?
-If it could-**
+If it could [insert feature request here]**

-**A.** Stop.
-There a *a million things* that would be cool.
-If you'd like to see more features in Chromaphone, you'll more than welcome to contribute!
+**A.** Trust me, I know - there a *a million things* that would be cool.
+If you'd like to see more features in Chromaphone, you're more than welcome to contribute!

 # License?
 GPL 3.0